All Episodes

 That's why what they believe matters.

-Like to go into Iraq, you mean why do you have to build a coalition if it's up to us to do so?
+To go into Iraq and why they have to build a coalition if it's up to us to do so, that's strictly just a concession to political correctness and the media.

-Now I've I am not, nor have I advocated military action in uh in Ukraine.
+Now, I am not, nor have I, advocated military action in Ukraine.

 It matters who leads this country and what they believe matters.

-Kerry can sit there and whine and moan about how it's a 21st century and it's unfair that Putin is pretending it's the 19th century, but welcome to reality.
+Kerry can sit there and whine and moan about how it's the 21st century and it's unfair that Putin is pretending it's the 19th century, but welcome to reality.

 They really believe that their presence alone sends a signal to the bad guys of the world that we're not your enemy anymore.